DevOps Visa Sponsorship Jobs in Tennessee

 Which visa types are most common for DevOps roles in Tennessee?

-The H-1B is the most frequently used visa for DevOps engineers in Tennessee, as these roles typically qualify as specialty occupations requiring a bachelor's degree or higher in computer science, engineering, or a related field.
-Employers with Canadian or Australian hires sometimes use TN or E-3 visas respectively.
-Candidates already holding L-1 intracompany transfer status may also transition into DevOps roles at multinational firms operating in the state.
+The H-1B visa is the most frequently used visa for DevOps engineers in Tennessee, as these roles typically qualify as specialty occupations requiring a bachelor's degree or higher in computer science, engineering, or a related field.
+Employers with Canadian or Australian hires sometimes use TN visa or E-3 visas respectively.
+Candidates already holding L-1 visa intracompany transfer status may also transition into DevOps roles at multinational firms operating in the state.

 How to find devops visa sponsorship jobs in Tennessee?